Tweedz Earbuds Review – How Durable Are They Really?

-Additionally, the cable is covered by colorful fabric which makes it harder to tangle and gives it more strength.
+Additionally, the cable is covered by the colorful fabric which makes it harder to tangle and gives it more strength.
 It feels durable and high quality.

-Moreover the weak points at both ends are additionally covered by flexible rubber to protect it even further.
+Moreover, the weak points at both ends are additionally covered by flexible rubber to protect it even further.
 They really put a lot of thought into making these very durable and it shows.

 Tweedz are one of the best-made earbuds right now, not built like a tank but definitely better than average.

 The new Tweedz earbuds come with an in-line microphone and remote control but we received an older model without is so can’t really review it.